someweisguy/esp_dmx/README.md

 dmx_set_mab_len(DMX_NUM_2, DMX_MAB_LEN_US);      // Set DMX MAB length.
 ```

-If parameters values that are not within the DMX specification are passed to these functions, the values will be clamped so that they are within DMX specification.
-Note that it is possible to set driver parameters to be within DMX specification but not within RDM specification.
+If timing values that are not within the DMX specification are passed to these functions, the values will be clamped so that they are within DMX specification.
+Note that it is possible to set driver timing to be within DMX specification but not within RDM specification.
 Care must be used when using these functions to ensure that RDM capabilities are maintained.

-The above functions each have `_get_` counterparts to retrieve the currently set DMX parameters.
+The above functions each have `_get_` counterparts to retrieve the currently set DMX timing parameters.

 ## Reading and Writing DMX